Transport in France: Electric roads

 France plans to invest 30 to 40 billion euro by 2035 in an electric road system spanning 8,800 kilometers that recharges electric cars, buses and trucks while driving.
-Two tenders for assessment of electric road technologies are expected to be announced in 2022 and 2023.
-Three technologies are being considered: inductive charging, overhead lines, and ground-level power supply.
+Two projects for assessment of electric road technologies were announced in 2023.
+Three technologies are being considered: ground-level power supply, inductive charging, and overhead lines.
+Ground-level power supply technologies, provided by Alstom, Elonroad, and others, are considered the most likely candidate for electric roads.
 Inductive charging is not considered a mature technology as it delivers the least power, loses 20%-25% of the supplied power when installed on trucks, and its health effects have yet to be documented.
-Overhead lines is the most mature technology, but the catenaries and overhead wires pose safety and maintenance issues.
-Ground-level power supply technologies, provided by Alstom, Elonroad, and others, are considered the most likely candidate for electric roads.
+Overhead lines is the most mature technology, but the catenaries and overhead wires pose safety and maintenance issues, and motorway companies find overhead lines too expensive.

 A working group of the French Ministry of Ecology recommended adopting a European electric road standard formulated with Sweden, Germany, Italy, the Netherlands, Spain, Poland, and others.
-The first standard for electrical equipment on-board a vehicle powered by a rail electric road system (ERS), CENELEC Technical Standard 50717, has been approved in late 2022.
-Following standards, encompassing "full interoperability" and a "unified and interoperable solution" for ground-level power supply, are scheduled to be published by the end 2024, detailing complete "specifications for communication and power supply through conductive rails embedded in the road".
+A standard for electrical equipment on-board a vehicle powered by a rail electric road system (ERS), CENELEC Technical Standard 50717, has been published in late 2022.
+A standard encompassing full interoperability and a "unified and interoperable solution" for ground-level power supply electric road systems, detailing complete specifications for "communication and power supply through conductive rails embedded in the road" is specified in CENELEC technical standard 50740 in accordance with European Union directive 2023/1804.
+The standard was approved in 2025.

+Trials

+Alstom has developed a ground-level power supply (alimentation par le sol - APS) system for use with buses and other vehicles.
+The system has been tested for safety when the road is cleared by snowplows, under exposure to snow, ice, salting, and saturated brine, and for skid and road adherence safety for vehicles, including motorcycles.
+Alstom will trial its electric road system (ERS) on the public road RN205 in the Rhône-Alpes region between 2024 and 2027.
+The system is expected to supply 500 kW of power for electric heavy trucks, as well as power for road utility vehicles and electric cars.

+Vinci will test two electric road systems (ERS) from 2023 to 2027.
+Both technologies will initially be tested in laboratory conditions, and upon meeting the test requirements they will be installed along 2 kilometers each on the A10 autoroute south of Paris.
+Wireless ERS by Electreon will be tested for durability under highway traffic, and will attempt to reach 200 kW of power delivery per truck using multiple receivers.
+Rail ERS by Elonroad, which supplies 350 kW of power per receiver, will be tested for skid effects on motorcycles.
+Both systems will be interoperable with cars, buses, and trucks.